ey7/project-three/README.md

 - Non logged in users will have restricted access to the app, and will only be able to view content.
 - Logged in users will also have access to their own content for creating, updating and deleting.
 - Registered users will have access to their own acccout page to create, read, update and delete their own blog content.
-- Search functionality with a searchbox will be implemented on the blogs page.
+- Search functionality with a searchbox will be implemented on the reviews page.
 - Flashed alert messages for success or warnings to aid and direct the user experience for good UX.
 - A delete modal will be implemented on the account page to ensure that registered users do not delete own content by accident.
 The modal offers a second chance to ensure delete is the intended action.
+- Pagination will be implemented on the book review page and search pages to limit the number of visible entries.

 ## User Stories